MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 1. Go to the [Microsoft 365 developer program](https://developer.microsoft.com/microsoft-365/dev-program).
 1. Select **Join Now** and follow the onscreen instructions.
-1. When you get to the welcome screen, select **Set up E5 subscription**.
+1. In the welcome screen, select **Set up E5 subscription**.
 1. Set up your administrator account.
-Once you finish, you should see a screen like this.
+After you finish, you should see a screen like this.

     :::image type="content" source="~/assets/images/build-your-first-app/dev-program-subscription.png" alt-text="Example of what you see after signing up for the Microsoft 365 developer program.":::

 1. Sign in to Teams using the administrator account you just set up.
-1. Verify if you now have the **Upload a custom app** option.
+Verify that you have the **Upload a custom app** option.

 ## Get a free Azure account